mongodb/terraform-provider-mongodbatlas/website/docs/d/privatelink_endpoint_service_serverless.html.markdown

 # Data Source: privatelink_endpoint_service_serverless

-`privatelink_endpoint_service_serverless` Provides a Serverless PrivateLink Endpoint Service resource.
+`privatelink_endpoint_service_serverless` provides a Serverless PrivateLink Endpoint Service resource.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find group_id in the official documentation.